LamininSolutions/mfsql-connector/source/mfsql-integration-connector/user-messages/index.rst

 Access process logging
 ----------------------

 Logging of a range of different events takes place in the background.
-Refer to :doc:`\mfsql-integration-connector\using-and-managing-logs\index` for more detail
+Refer to :doc:`/mfsql-integration-connector/using-and-managing-logs/index` for more detail

 Adding a process message to an individual object
 ------------------------------------------------